La petite Toute-Belle: Synopsis

-When the dragons find her, they think she is dead and put her in shrine, which they put on the beach.
+When the dragons find her, they think she is dead and put her in a shrine, which they put on the beach.
 When the tide rises, the shrine floats away and the dragons watch it, crying.
 When it disappears, they think it has sunk.

 The shrine floats until it stops on rocks, near a castle.
 A young king sees it and asks his servant to bring it to him.
-When he opens it, he finds Toute-Belle and thinks she is too fresh-looking to be dead.
+When he opens it, he finds Toute-Belle and thinks she is too fresh-looking to be dead, only asleep.
 He starts a fire in the chimney and tries to wake her up.

 The king's mother, who wonders why he stays in his bedroom, thinks he must be ill and asks her maid to look through the keyhole.
 The maid says she sees the king holding a girl in his arms.
 The angry queen breaks the door down but when she sees Toute-Belle, she takes pity on her.
 The maid says the girl is too fresh-looking and pretty to be dead, and that they should take her dress off to warm her up.

-As soon as they take the dress off, Toute-Belle wakes up and tells her story.
-The king sends for the three dragons, rewards them and says he will marry Toute-Belle if she agrees.
-Then he invites Toute-Belle's mother and her servant, and asks the mother if she has a marriageable daughter.
+As soon as they take off the dress, Toute-Belle wakes from her sleep and tells her story.
+The king sends for the three dragons, rewards them, and says he will marry Toute-Belle if she agrees.
+Then he invites Toute-Belle's mother and her servant and asks the mother if she has a marriageable daughter.
 The mother says she had one, but she died very suddenly.
 The king confronts her with the truth and condemns her and the servant to be burned at the stake.